-- Rooms of dwellings should be designed to be flexible and readily convertible for use as a workspace; - Residential development should be provided with infrastructure for high-speed internet connections as standard; and - Rooms should be fitted with sufficient electrical points to meet existing and future technology needs.
+- Rooms of dwellings should be designed to be flexible and readily convertible for use as a workspace; - Residential development should be provided with infrastructure for high-speed internet connections as standard.

-- 7.17.
+- 6.16.
 Working from home is a growing trend both within the parish and on a national scale.
 Levels of working from home are relatively low at present but for the first time national policy (the NPPF) supports and encourages working from home.
-Improvements to internet and other communications infrastructure are making it more accessible to the everyday worker from those running home businesses, to others working remotely from a head office. - 7.18.
+Improvements to internet and other communications infrastructure are making it more accessible to the everyday worker from those running home businesses, to others working remotely from a head office. - 6.17.
 In order to support this trend, this policy is designed to ensure that new houses are able to be easily adaptable to include home offices, workshop or studios and set some criteria to achieve this sensibly without having to resort to household extensions (which are costly to the owner) or the conversion of a garage space which is resisted under ONDP policy TA3.

-8.0.
+7.0.
 Landscape and Recreation Policies

-- 8.1.
+- 7.1.
 The parish sits at the edge of the Burton on Trent urban area and includes two of the large urban extensions proposed by the emerging ESBC Local Plan.
-As a result there are significant pressures on the parish landscape from new development yet opportunities to be gained to provide new outdoor recreation opportunities through new development. - 8.2.
+As a result there are significant pressures on the parish landscape from new development yet opportunities to be gained to provide new outdoor recreation opportunities through new development. - 7.2.
 Policies LR1 and LR2 seek to address the deficiencies within the parish of children's play and sports pitches.
 New residential development should focus on providing new sports and recreational facilities on site and ensure accessibility for new and existing residents.
-The focus is too often just on young children's play, but these policies look to ensure that facilities for older children, teenagers and adults are also provided within new developments. - 8.3.
+The focus is too often just on young children's play, but these policies look to ensure that facilities for older children, teenagers and adults are also provided within new developments. - 7.3.
 Policies LR3 LR5 focus on preserving and enhancing the landscape and biodiversity within the parish through new developments and protecting existing assets.
 The approach is based around a Green Space Strategy which seeks to link the parish together through maintenance and enhancement of the green and blue infrastructure network.
 Certain areas are protected for ecological, recreational and amenity purposes, designed to ensure that the new urban edge resulting from the growth of Burton on Trent is of a high quality and that the landscape can continue to flow into the heart of the parish.